2014 NIAUSI Fellowships

 Evaluation of Proposals

-Proposals will be evaluated by an independent jury, consisting of four Northwest design professionals not affiliated with NIAUSI and one NIAUSI Board member.
-The jury will be selected from the following professions: architecture, interior design, landscape architecture, urban planning/design, graphic design, or visual arts.
+Proposals will be evaluated by an independent jury, consisting of four Northwest design or arts professionals not affiliated with NIAUSI and one NIAUSI Board member.
 The jury will select finalists for presentation to the NIAUSI Board, which will then choose the Fellows.
 The Board expressly reserves the right to not offer awards should no suitable proposals be submitted.
 Determinations regarding exact dates, length of stay and accommodations will be made by the NIAUSI Board based on funds and availability.
 The decision of the Board is final.
 The following criteria will be used in the selection process:

 - Focus of research and proposed methodology